Biometric Data Privacy

 - Legal or regulatory non-compliance: Many jurisdictions have specific laws and regulations governing the collection, use, and protection of biometric data (examples include BIPA in Illinois, CCPA in California).
 A breach that violates these laws can have legal consequences for the responsible entity.

 Any of these breaches may be a violation you can file a legal claim over.
-Contact The Lyon Firm by calling (513) 381-2333 for a free, fully confidential consultation regarding your options.
+Contact The Lyon Firm by calling (513) 381-2333 or filling out our online form to schedule a 100% free, fully confidential consultation regarding your options.

 Biometric data breaches are significant because biometric information like fingerprints, facial recognition data, and iris scans are unchangeable parts of your identity.